Are Solar Panels Worth It in Massachusetts?

 • Seasonal production variations

-Benefits of solar panels in Massachusetts
+Compare solar companies in Massachusetts

 • Better for the environment: Traditional energy sources like coal and natural gas release carbon dioxide and other harmful pollutants into the air.
 Solar panels generate electricity from sunlight, a clean and renewable energy source.
 Installing solar panels on your roof helps the environment primarily by reducing greenhouse gas emissions and dependence on fossil fuels.

 • Higher home resale value: Installing solar panels can significantly increase a home's value.
 According to the study mentioned above, houses with solar panels sell for 4.1% more on average.
-The exact increase in value varies by location, with homes in active solar markets sometimes seeing even higher boosts.
+The exact increase in value varies by location, with homes in active solar markets sometimes seeing even bigger boosts.

 • Potential roof leaks: The installation process involves drilling holes into the roof to anchor the panel mounting systems.
 If not done correctly, this can lead to leaks or structural damage.